Frequently Asked Questions | DLSS

 Is the Disability Service & Learning Support Service open?

-For Semester 1 we will continue to offer all our appointments, with Disability Officers and Occupational Therapists online.
-There will be no face-to-face appointments.
+We will continue to offer our appointments, with Disability Officers and Occupational Therapists both in-person and online.

 If you have any queries or concerns please email firstname.lastname@example.org or telephone (01) 700 5927.